Creating a home inventory may seem like a hassle, but it's crucial when it comes to saving you time and money when filing a home insurance claim.

 Before creating a home inventory, there are a number of tips to keep in mind that will simplify the process and help you create a more effective list:

-Plan ahead.
 The sooner you create your home inventory list, the better.
 The longer you wait to catalogue your belongings, the more work you will have to do later on to catch up.

 Including notes along with the pictures can help add much-needed detail that will help when it comes time to file a claim.

-Keep paper records.
 Keeping a proof of purchase like a bill, receipt or warranty not only confirms ownership, but it can also help you assign a monetary value to each of your possessions.

-Storage.
 Perhaps as important as the creation of a proper home inventory is the storage of the list.
-In the event of a fire or other property damage, it is possible that your inventory can get lost or destroyed.
+In the event of a fire or other property damage, it's possible that your inventory can get lost or destroyed.

 Keeping your list in a safe can help keep it protected.
 In addition, consider saving a digital copy of your home inventory as a backup.

 Send Scrivens a copy!